Danielmasud/Hospital-Management-System-C-Programming/README.md

 🎯 Key Features & Implementation

-Data Management: Implemented CRUD (Create, Read, Update, Delete) operations for patient and doctor databases using Structs and Linked Lists.
+- Smart Data Management: Built a system to easily add, update, and delete patient and doctor records.

-File I/O: Integrated persistent storage by saving and loading records from external .txt or .dat files, ensuring data is preserved between sessions .
+- Persistent Storage (File I/O): Connected the program to external files so all data is saved on the computer even after closing the app.

-Memory Management: Utilized dynamic memory allocation (malloc, free) to optimize system resources and handle variable amounts of data.
+- Efficient Memory Management: Used malloc and free to ensure the program uses only the necessary memory, preventing resource waste.

-Search & Filter Algorithms: Developed efficient algorithms to search for patients by ID or medical condition and to filter doctors by specialty.
+- Search & Filter System: Developed fast algorithms to find patients by ID or filter doctors by their medical specialty

 ## Tools & Technologies
 - C